alchemicode/jServ/README.md

 <br>

-'Collection' is simply a container within the program for a database and its name.
+`Collection` is simply a container within the program for a database and its name.
 When written as a JSON object, it appears as the following (with example values),

 ```json
 {